Azure/CityPower-Build-Sample/docs/azurex-session-1-nodejs.md

 Open a browser window to `http://locahost:3000` and create a sample incident.

-## Excercise 2 - Deploying your application to Azure
+## Excercise 2 - Provisioning Azure resources

 Before we can deploy our application to Azure we need to provision a virtual machine.
 Install and login to your Azure Subscription in the [Azure Command Line Interface (CLI) 2.0](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli).